christine-lepird/christine-lepird.github.io/personal.md

 ### Alumni Involvement

-I am the alumni class secreatary for [MIT's class of 2014](http://2014.alumclass.mit.edu/).
-I report on what the alumni from my class are up to in the [MIT Technology Review](https://www.technologyreview.com/)'s Class Notes section.
+I am the alumni class president for MIT's class of 2014.
+Previously, I was the alumni class secreatary for [MIT's class of 2014](http://2014.alumclass.mit.edu/) from 2014-2019.
+I reported on what the alumni from my class are up to in the [MIT Technology Review](https://www.technologyreview.com/)'s Class Notes section.
 Additionally, I interview prospective undergraduate students in the Pittsburgh area as part of the application process.

-### Cat Fostering

-In addition to our two tabby cats, I've been fostering two elderly cats with my wonderful husband Jack.